-SMBC manages market risk by setting maximum limits for "VaR" and maximum loss.
+SMBC manages market risk by setting maximum limits for VaR and maximum loss.
 These limits are set within the "market risk capital limit" which is determined taking into account the bank's shareholders' equity and other principal indicators of the bank's financial position and management resources.

-Market risk can be divided into various factors: foreign exchange rate, interest rate, equity price, and option risks.
-Finetuned management of each risk category is achieved by employing the VaR method in conjunction with suitable indicators for managing the risk of individual financial instruments such as the BPV indicator.
+Market risk can be divided into various factors: foreign exchange rates, interest rates, equity prices and option risks.
+SMBC manages each of these risk categories by employing the VaR method as well as supplemental indicators suitable for managing the risk of each risk factor, such as the BPV.